jaenster/d2-dedicated-server/README.md

 ```

 The client only ever uses two ports: **6112** (login + realm) and **4000** (game).
 There is no
-third: realmd and the game servers never speak to each other directly, they meet in redis.
+third: `realmd` and the `d2gs` never speak to each other directly, they meet in redis.

 Game traffic always crosses an ingress -- the token realmd hands the client is realm-global, and
 only an ingress can translate it to the id the engine knows.
 On one host realmd can be that
 ingress itself (`REALMD_GAME_PORT`, no second binary); in the cloud it advertises d2ingress.
 Same
 binaries either way -- see [`docs/DEPLOY.md`](docs/DEPLOY.md).

-The full model lives in [`docs/architecture/`](docs/architecture/) (LikeC4) and can be browsed
-live with `npx likec4 start docs/architecture`.

 ## Quick start